seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Remember March, the ides of March remember:
-Did not great Julius bleed for justice’ sake?
+Did not great Julius bleed for justice' sake?
-What villain touch’d his body, that did stab,
+What villain touch'd his body, that did stab,
 And not for justice?
 What, shall one of us
 That struck the foremost man of all this world
 But for supporting robbers, shall we now